Changing consumer trends require retailers to adopt technologies that provide a consistent customer journey across sales channels.

 The term “headless commerce” is often used interchangeably with “modular commerce” and “composable commerce.”
 Though each concept shares similarities — and a basis in headless commerce overall — they’re distinct from one another.

-Modular commerce uses individual microservices, each dedicated to a specific task or functionality.
+Modular commerce involves breaking down an e-commerce system into separate, pre-built modules or components.
+It uses individual microservices, each dedicated to a specific task or functionality.
 These microservices are modular, which means they operate independently from one another and rely on APIs to communicate with the frontend and CMS.

 Headless commerce is ideal for retailers who are expanding beyond an e-commerce website and into multiple distinct sales channels.
-This might include adding physical retail presences, selling via marketplaces, selling via mobile apps, or moving into B2B for the first time.
-A headless commerce solution lets mid-enterprise-sized brands and retailers broaden their reach while securing — and maintaining — a low TCO.
+This might include adding physical retail presences, selling via marketplaces, or selling via mobile apps.
+A headless commerce solution lets brands and retailers broaden their reach, adapt to changing consumer preferences, and experiment with innovative features.

 In many ways, Amazon helped popularize modular commerce by decoupling its architecture and relying on APIs for cross-functional communication — effectively employing a headless commerce solution.
 Each backend component was restructured into an independent service in an early example of microservices.